Italian Democratic Socialist Party (2004)

 The Italian Democratic Socialist Party (Partito Socialista Democratico Italiano, PSDI) is a minor social-democratic political party in Italy.

 It was established in 2004 as the continuation of the historical Italian Democratic Socialist Party, so that the new PSDI numbers its congresses in perfect continuity with the old PSDI.
 After being part of the centre-left coalition in 2006, the party supported the centre-right coalition, specifically The People of Freedom (PdL), in 2013 and Forza Italia, PdL's successor, in 2018.
-The PSDI, which later returned into the centre-left's fold, retains some support locally in the South, especially in Apulia.
+The PSDI, which later returned into the centre-left's fold, retains some support locally in the South, especially in Apulia and Campania.
 Its current leaders are Paolo Preti and Carlo Vizzini.

 History

 Re-foundation

 At the end of 2003, several former members of the PSDI, who initially converged in the Italian Democratic Socialists, reorganized the Italian Democratic Socialist Party.
 In January 2004, the XXIV National Congress of the PSDI was held.
 Giogio Carta was named new secretary and Antonio Cariglia was named honorary president of the party.
 The legal continuity of the party was sanctioned by the Court of Cassation in 2004.

 In the 2005 regional election in Apulia the party ran in a joint list with two minor parties, winning 2.2% of the vote and obtaining one regional councillor.
 The party did not repeat this in the 2010 Apulian regional election, when it was not able to file a list.